 “That’s the key, is to have fairly equal teams, rules in which everybody has a chance to play,” Gamberg says.
 Those rules have evolved over the years but aren’t actually written down anywhere.

-some phenomenal ball players here so that raises your game when you see players of that calibre show up.
-You know that you’re going to come with your game as well.”
+"There’s some phenomenal ball players here so that raises your game when you see players of that calibre show up."

 An annual holiday tradition with Noon Hoops is for people to go to the Midtown Tavern, where Gamberg ranks every player one to four—one is best and four is worst.
 “I went from being an infamous four with no defence to, Herb said, a solid two,” Diab says, “someone you can rely on consistently.”